insigne.org

 The reader will have discerned a degree of skepticism on my part regarding the SFHQ patch.
 This derives from a couple of considerations.
 First, SFHQ must have been a secretive organization, dealing as it did with clandestine activities in occupied northwestern Europe.
 And yet we are to believe that its personnel were allowed to advertise their assignment through the use of a special insigne.
 Foot describes SFHQ as essentially a British organization, which effectively meant essentially an SOE organization.
 SOE as an organization did not possess its own unique emblem, and neither, for that matter, did OSS.
 In short, I find it difficult to believe that SFHQ personnel, drawn from two secretive organizations and engaged in sensitive matters, would have been allowed, for reasons of security, the use of a unique insigne.
 Second, there is precious little documented evidence of the use of this insigne.
 Indeed, I would go further and say I have yet to see any evidence that I find compelling.
 One bit of evidence, however, merits discussion.

-Until someone provides compelling evidence of the SFHQ patch having been worn by members of that organization, I will continue to view the patch as one that was probably created for collectors.
+Until someone provides compelling evidence of the SFHQ patch having been worn by members of that organization, I will continue to view the patch as one that most likely was created for collectors.

 References